17 Years Ago: Gretchen Wilson’s ‘Here for the Party’ Goes Gold, Platinum

-Twelve years ago today, on June 21, 2004, Gretchen Wilson struck gold — and platinum.
-It was on this day that Wilson’s freshman album, Here for the Party, was certified for sales of 500,000 and one million copies, only two months after it was released.
+Seventeen years ago today, on June 21, 2004, Gretchen Wilson struck gold -- and platinum.
+It was on that date that Wilson's freshman album, Here for the Party, was certified for sales of both 500,000 and one million copies, only two months after it was released.

-Here for the Party earned four Grammy nods, with Wilson snagging one trophy, for Best Female Country Vocal Performance.
-It was also nominated for both a CMA Award and and ACM Award for Album of the Year.
+Here for the Party earned four Grammy Awards nods, with Wilson snagging one trophy, for Best Female Country Vocal Performance.
+It was also nominated for both a CMA and an ACM for Album of the Year.

 “You ever walked into some place where you’re supposed to have on a suit and tie, and you’re like, ‘Ooh, I don’t fit in here'?" she continues.
 "Well, that’s kinda how I felt, I think, for the first little while.
 It took me a while to adjust to the industry.”